Women in Turkey: Feminism

 The first wave of Turkish feminism occurred in the early 20th century, when women's organizations began to demand equality in civic and political rights.
-An important women's organization was the Osmanlı Műdafaa-ı Hukûk-ı Nisvan Cemiyeti, which was and its organ, the journal Kadınlar Dünyası (Women's World) was established in 1913.
+An important women's organization was the Ottoman Society for the Defense of Women's Rights, which was and its organ, the journal Kadınlar Dünyası (Women's World) was established in 1913.

-After the establishment of the Republic, the women's movement organized in the Women's People Party, which was transformed in to the Türk Kadınlar Birliği in 1924, which worked for women's suffrage in the new modern state.
+After the establishment of the Republic, the women's movement organized in the Women's People Party, which was transformed in to the Turkish Women's Union in 1924, which worked for women's suffrage in the new modern state.
 During this early period, the women's rights claims overlapped with the Kemalist reform process in the aftermath of the Republic.

 On 17 November 1972, National Women's Party of Turkey founded by Mübeccel Göktuna Törüner in İstanbul.
 Although Turkish women gained universal suffrage in 1934, in the 1970s women's participation in Turkish politics was very low.

 Second wave feminism reached Turkey in the 1980s, bringing up issues common to the movement which had emerged in the West in the 1960s, such as the elimination of violence against women, the oppression experienced in the family and the challenge against virginity tests, then a common practice for women who were about to get married or who had been subjected to sexual assault.

-The rise of a global civil society and the internationalization of women’s organizations and the accession of Turkey to the European Union have given women’s organizations the possibility of accessing foreign funds.
-The number of women’s organizations as well as the projects that these organizations conduct have increased.
+The rise of a global civil society and the internationalization of women's organizations and the accession of Turkey to the European Union have given women's organizations the possibility of accessing foreign funds.
+The number of women's organizations as well as the projects that these organizations conduct have increased.
 On the 23 July 1995, it was allowed for political parties to form women's branches, which beforehand was banned in the Turkish constitution of 1982.

 Political representation

-In 1930s for the first time Turkish women entered politics.
-The first elected female mayor was Sadiye Hanım (1930).
+In 1930s, Turkish women entered politics for the first time.
+The first elected female mayor in Turkey was Sadiye Hanım (1930).
 In the elections held on 8 February 1935 18 women entered the parliament.
 One of them, Hatı Çırpan was a muhtar (village head) of a village prior to entrance to parliament.
 The first female city mayor was Müfide İlhan in 1950.

-Although representation of women in political and decision-making bodies is relatively low, Tansu Çiller has been Prime Minister between 1993 and 1996.
+Although representation of women in political and decision-making bodies is relatively low, Tansu Çiller has been prime minister between 1993 and 1996.
 The number of women in the Turkish parliament has increased to 14.3% after the 2011 Turkish general election (79 individuals in the parliament), most of them are affiliated with the Justice and Development Party.
 In 1975 the percentage was 10.9 and in 2006 it was 16.3.
 Only 5.58 percent of mayors are women and in the whole of Turkey there is one governor (among 81) and 14 local governors.